 Above: the local government changes from County Councils to Districts and Unitary Authorities 2019/2020

-The Guardian article is about hope and, as such is great, but really, I realised, left me feeling that it was like PR for yet another powerful institution, being enthused by young professional dystopian despair into ‘doing something’ which really probably can’t make the difference it’s expected to.
+The Guardian article is about hope for and by the young for the young and, as such is great, but really, I realised, left me feeling that it was like PR for universities that have really become powerful corporate interests, rather than environments at the heart of the human spirit and heart.

-When you look at the recent PWC report on Local Authorities (consider how PWC and the group of top accountancy firms who are really writing and delivering government policy has been criticised?
-Remember how PWC accountants came under scrutiny for their multiple roles with Carillion?), then think about the hostile environment that local authorities are currently in when PWC say glibly in their latest report on Local Authorities:
+When you look at the recent PWC report on Local Authorities (consider how PWC and the group of top accountancy firms who are really writing and delivering government policy has been criticised, recently).
+Remember how PWC accountants came under scrutiny for their multiple roles with Carillion?

 ‘Six out of ten survey respondents (local authorities), agree that councils should be more responsible for facilitating outcomes rather than delivering services, and a similar proportion now feel able to measure outcomes and assess impact which is a key to delivering a place based transformation’

 Which means that the writer of the report (accountant/marketing/PR person), has little inkling that PWC authority is being used to write off the history of local authorities and write in a new technocratic support role for local government, a bit like the way that engineering and building information modelling has written out the architect but not bothered to tell them.

 Local authorities provide a really important tier of representation.